\'Etale degree map and 0-cycles: Introduction

-This article is organized as follows: in section 2, we present the preliminaries.
-In the beginning we present the definition of profinite cohomology and a particular case of it, as \textit{Galois cohomology}.
-We start by defining \'etale motivic and Lichtenbaum cohomology as an analogue of motivic cohomology and state some facts that we use throughout the present article.
+This article is organised as follows: in section 2 we present the preliminaries.
+In the beginning, we present the definition of profinite cohomology and a special case of it, as \textit{Galois cohomology}.
+We start by defining \'etale motivic and Lichtenbaum cohomology as an analogue of motivic cohomology, and state some results that we will use throughout the present article.
 Then we construct the Hochschild-Serre spectral sequence for Lichtenbaum cohomology.
 After that we discuss and recall the formulas of a projective vector bundle, blow-up with smooth center and varieties $X$ which admit cellular decomposition, for motivic, \'etale motivic and Lichtenbaum cohomology.

-Section 3 is devoted to the discussion of birational invariance of $\CH_0^L(X)$ presenting cases where it is known to be a birational invariant and showing that this is not always the case for some non-algebraically closed fields.
+Section 3 is devoted to the discussion of birational invariance of the $\CH_0^L(X)$ presenting cases where it is known to be a birational invariant and showing that this is not always the case for some non-algebraically closed fields.

-In sections 4 and 5, we study the group of zero cycles for \'etale Chow groups.
-In section 4, we give the definition of the \'etale degree map and relate the filtration on $\CH_0^\et(X)$ induced by the Hochschild-Serre spectral sequence and its factorization through the $E^{0,2d}_\infty(d)$ term i.e. a subgroup of the fixed points of the Galois action on $\CH_0(X_{\bar{k}})$.
+In Sections 4 and 5 we study the group of zero cycles for \'etale Chow groups.
+In Section 4 we give the definition of the \'etale degree map and relate the filtration on $\CH_0^\et(X)$ induced by the Hochschild-Serre spectral sequence and its factorisation by the term $E^{0,2d}_\infty(d)$, i.e. a subgroup of the fixed points of the Galois action on $\CH_0(X_{\bar{k}})$.

 Section 5 deals with the examples of varieties $X$ over a field $k$ with $I_\et(X)=1$ but $I(X)>1$.
-For that, we present Proposition \ref{propo} which is a general statement which characterizes some of the varieties $X$ whose \'etale degree equals to 1.
-After that we apply Proposition \ref{propo} to the examples given in \cite{C-TM} and \cite[Theorem 5.1]{CT} to obtain Theorem \ref{teo1} and \ref{teo2}.
+For this, we present Proposition \ref{propo}, which is a general statement characterising some of the varieties $X$ whose \'etale degree is equal to 1.
+We will then apply Proposition \ref{propo} to the examples given in \cite{C-TM} and \cite[Theorem 5.1]{CT} to obtain Theorem \ref{teo1} and \ref{teo2}.
 Then we move to varieties $X$ which do not have $I_\et(X)$ equals to one.
 We give the bound for such \'etale degree of Severi-Brauer variety as in Theorem \ref{teoSV} and then we continue with the product of a Severi-Brauer varieties.
-In order to achieve this we present the generalization Lemma \ref{lemBr} and then in Theorem \ref{teo} we obtain the bound for $I_\et(X^n)$.
+To achieve this, we present the generalisation lemma \ref{lemBr} and then in Theorem \ref{teo} we obtain the bound for $I_\et(X^n)$.